2021

 Two years of mandatory BNG: 197 registered gain sites, ~28,000 units available, ~1,500 sold, 107 of 309 LPAs with habitat banks.
 The market is maturing but significant geographic gaps remain.

-Brownfield exemption consultation
+Brownfield residential exemption consultation closes

 BNG mandatory for NSIPs